What Is a Data Platform? A Practical Guide for 2025

 Optimizing Supply Chains in Logistics

-Logistics operates on thin margins where efficiency is paramount.
+Logistics operates on thin margins, so efficiency directly determines profitability.
 A data platform provides the real-time visibility needed to manage complex supply chains.
 By integrating data from GPS trackers, warehouse management systems, weather forecasts, and traffic feeds, a company gains a live, comprehensive view of its entire operation.

 This unified view powers analytics that can optimize truck routes to avoid delays, predict demand to prevent stockouts, and streamline warehouse workflows.
 For example, a logistics provider could automatically reroute a fleet to bypass a major traffic jam, saving fuel and ensuring on-time delivery.
 The result is a more resilient, efficient, and cost-effective supply chain.